DIGITAL ADVERTISING 101

 Examples of SEM campaigns include Pay Per Click (PPC), Retargeting and Geofencing.

 PAY PER CLICK (PPC)

 The first step in developing a successful Pay Per Click (PPC) campaign is to gain a full understanding of the behavior of your desired audience.
-You must answer questions such as “When do they search?”, “Where do they search”, and “What do they search”.
+This is the very reason i wrote this digital advertising 101 first you must answer questions such as “When do they search?”, “Where do they search”, and “What do they search”.
 The answers to these questions, combined with industry keyword research through tools like Google Search Console, help us identify the best keywords to use in your ads.

 Knowing the terms your customers use in their queries helps you but it’s important to consider the types of queries they are performing.
 Keyword research for SEM is different than keyword research for its longer term cousin, SEO.
 Consider that some users are searching for information and may not be ready to transact.
 Your SEM campaign will more likely target people who are ready to transact and therefore, the keywords you select should be related to “buying behavior” versus “research behavior”.

 Budget is also factored in to the plan.
 The ad space located on search engine results pages (SERPs) is essentially auctioned off in real time each time a slot opens up.
 The quality of the ad together with format, relevancy and bid amount determines which ad wins the spot.
 Budgets are set at the campaign level and bids are set at the keyword level.
 Setting your bid price requires analysis of your historical performance, your campaign goals and your industry’s standard bid pricing.
 If you have a robust campaign budget but your keyword bids are too low, your ad will perform poorly which may damage your quality score, ultimately increasing the price you have to pay for an ad.